cyclus/cyclus.github.com/source/arche/tutorial/input_files.rst

 material was also sent from Storage to the Sink every time step, having been stored for the interim period.

-This consistent flow occured because, given the storage time :math:`t_s`, capacity :math:`c`, and throughput :math:`\tau`, the following relation is true
+This consistent flow occurred because, given the storage time :math:`t_s`, capacity :math:`c`, and throughput :math:`\tau`, the following relation is true

 .. math::